mmcinnestaylor/COP4610-Project2/README.md

 * part1.c - makes exactly six system calls
 * empty.c - used to compare syscalls
-* makefile - used to make
+* Makefile - makes source (part1.c and empty.c) to associated part1.x and empty.x executables
-* log - first attempt at log to make sure the appropriate amount of calls were made
+* log - first attempt at log to make sure the appropriate amount of calls were made (output of strace on empty.x)
-* log2 - verification of appropriate umber of calls
+* log2 - verification of appropriate umber of calls (output of strace on part1.x)

 Part 2:

-* Makefile - used to make
+* Makefile - makes my_xtime source into the .ko module
 * my_xtime.c - procs the time and the time since last proc

 Part 3:

 * system calls (directory)
-  * Makefile - makes
+  * Makefile - defines obj-y target to add start, issue, and stop to be directly compiled into kernel
-  * issue_request.c - issues a request -- places a person on a floor
+  * issue_request.c - issues a request -- places a person on a floor (defines funct pointer, exports symbol, and defines syscall)
-  * start_elevator.c - starts the elevator
+  * start_elevator.c - starts the elevator (defines funct pointer, exports symbol, and defines syscall)
-  * stop_elevator.c - stops the elevator
+  * stop_elevator.c - stops the elevator (defines funct pointer, exports symbol, and defines syscall)
-  * syscall_64.tbl - syscall table with existing and new syscalls
+  * syscall_64.tbl - syscall table with existing and new syscalls (adds new syscall names and associated numbers)
-  * syscalls.h - sycalls header dile for whole kernel
+  * syscalls.h - sycalls header file for whole kernel (adds new declarations for our added)

 * elevator (directory)
-  * elevator.c - currently under development
+  * elevator.c - declarations and definitions for elevator kernel module
-  * elevator.h - currently under development
+  * elevator.h - declarations and definitions for all supplementary structures and elevator helper functions

 * test (directory)
-  * Makefile - given
+  * Makefile - given (modified for implementing our own stress test)
   * consumer.c - given
   * producer.c - given
   * wrappers.h - given
+  * driver.c - added driver to test controlled issue requests (to assure FIFO ordering for loading from waiting queue)

 ## Makefile description / How to Run

 How to run Part 1:
 * go to the part1 directory
-* type 'make'
-* check tail
+* call "make .PHONY" to compile and strace both exectuables, outputting to the respective log files
+* .PHONY will include a target to sdiff both log files and output to file "diff.txt"
+* cat diff.txt to see the additional six lines

 How to run part 2:
+* go to the part2 directory
+* call "make .PHONY"; it will compile and insmod automatically
+* "cat /proc/timed"
-* type 'make'
+* ???
-* cat /proc/timed
+* Profit?
+* call "make remove" to remove the module

 How to run part 3:
-* go to ~/part3/elevator/test/
+* go to part3/elevator/test/
-* make .PHONY1
+* call "make .PHONY1" (this will compile and insert the elevator kernel module)
-* make start - start elevator
+* call "make start" to start the elevator
-* make issue - issue a request
+* call "make issue" to issue just 1 request
-* cat /proc/elevator
+* call "make issues" to issue 50 sequential requests
+* call "make stop" to stop the elevator
+* "cat /proc/elevator" to print proc entry manually, alternatively the given "watch_proc" will call it every second
-* tail -f /var/log/syslog - to see the printks
+* tail -f /var/log/syslog - to see the printks (we have commented out unnecessary prints in addPass, delPass, movePass, and runElevator; if you want them, please uncomment them)

 ## Documentation of Group Member Contribution